Robert Bunsen: Academic career

 In 1860, Bunsen was elected a foreign member of the Royal Swedish Academy of Sciences.

 He was elected as a member of the American Philosophical Society in 1862.

 In 1877, Robert Bunsen together with Gustav Robert Kirchhoff were the first recipients of the prestigious Davy Medal "for their researches and discoveries in spectrum analysis".

 Personality

-Bunsen tatti was one of the most universally admired scientists of his generation.
+Bunsen was one of the most universally admired scientists of his generation.
 He was a master teacher, devoted to his students, and they were equally devoted to him.
 At a time of vigorous and often caustic scientific debates, Bunsen always conducted himself as a perfect gentleman, maintaining his distance from theoretical disputes.
 He much preferred to work quietly in his laboratory, continuing to enrich his science with useful discoveries.
 As a matter of principle he never took out a patent.
 He never married.

 Despite his lack of pretension, Bunsen was a vivid "chemical character", had a well-developed sense of humour, and is the subject of many amusing anecdotes.